kokobd/cabal-hoogle/README.md

 ### Prerequisite

-Make sure your `~/.cabal/config` has the following entries:
+Make sure your `~/.cabal/config` has the following entries.
+(DON'T remove other existing entries!)
+[Check the official docs](https://cabal.readthedocs.io/en/3.6/installing-packages.html) if you don't know where is your cabal's global configuration file

 ```
 documentation: True